-If you’ve stuck to your marketing plan and followed the guide, Giving Tuesday should be huge for you.
+If you’ve stuck to your marketing plan, Giving Tuesday should be huge for you.
 Let everyone know how much you’ve raised, and how grateful you are for their support.

 Write up a press release that will allow you to plug in the number of donations you’ve received.
 It’s a great way to thank everyone who gave to your organization on Giving Tuesday.
 Plus, it’s the perfect way to round out the experience.

 Getting Ready for Giving Tuesday Takes Time

 There’s no one way to prepare your nonprofit for Giving Tuesday.
 Every organization and team is different, and you’ve got to do what works for you.

 However, these strategies will work for nearly any nonprofit campaign – whether it’s Giving Tuesday or your annual gala.
 The goal is to keep your team members, volunteers, and current donors on the same page.

 Giving Tuesday could be one of your biggest fundraisers of the year.
 Don’t wait until the last minute.
 Start planning now, and good luck!